2011 G20 Cannes summit: Outcomes

-The Summit took place in the aftermath of the 2007-08 financial crisis and in the midst of the evolving Eurozone crisis.
+The Summit took place in the aftermath of the 2008 financial crisis and in the midst of the evolving Euro area crisis.
 Against this background, the outcomes of the Summit can be considered as insufficient in providing clear solutions for restoring and strengthening the global economy.

 However, the Summit did result in a number of initiatives, most notably in the area of agriculture and food security.
 Especially the launch of the Agricultural Market Information System (AMIS) and the endorsement of an Action Plan on Food Price Volatility and Agriculture are tangible steps to addressing the world agriculture and food challenge.
 The G20 Summit also tasked the GEO Global Agricultural Monitoring (GEOGLAM) initiative to produce and disseminate improved forecasts of agricultural production through the use of earth observations.

 Attendance

 Attendance at the Cannes summit included leaders and representatives of the core members of the G20, which comprises 19 countries and the European Union which is represented by its two governing bodies, the European Council and the European Commission.
 Representatives of other nations and regional organizations were also invited to take part in the summit.